Column Element

 Sticky Columns

-This much requested feature is enabled on the Extras tab of the Column Element.
+This feature is enabled on the Extras tab of the Column Element.
 There is also a Responsive Position Sticky option, as well as a Sticky Column Offset option.
+For full details on how to use Sticky Columns, please see the How To Use Sticky Columns document.

 Responsive Option Sets

-You can see the Responsive Icons at the top right of the Element on any Columns when in the back-end of the Builder, as seen in the below image of the Column Element.
+You can see the Responsive Icons at the top right of the Element on any Columns when in the back-end of the Builder, as seen in the image below of the Column Element.
 In the Front-End Builder, you will see the Responsive Icons directly on the individual options.

 You will only see Responsive Option Sets when using the new Flex Containers.
 With Columns inside Legacy Containers, they will not be available.